12 Unforgettable Things To Do In Staunton, Virginia - Karta.com

 For a scenic escape, head to Barren Ridge Vineyards, just 20 minutes from Staunton.
 Nestled in the foothills of the Blue Ridge Mountains, this vineyard combines stunning views with award-winning wines.
 Seasonal events like live music and food pairings enhance the experience, making it a perfect afternoon getaway.

-11. Explore the Staunton Music Festival
+11. Staunton Music Festival

 Every August, Staunton transforms into a haven for music lovers during the Staunton Music Festival, a 10-day event featuring world-class performances.
 From classical symphonies to contemporary chamber music, the festival showcases a wide range of styles in historic venues like Trinity Episcopal Church and Blackfriars Playhouse.